slowernews/wisdom-tldr/README.md

-make them part of the solution and part of the answer. you don't pay your family members, if its just money let them go. everything has to be win win. team members and not employees -->
+make them part of the solution and part of the answer. you don't pay your family members, if its just money let them go. everything has to be win win. team members and not employees

+Your goal in business should be to “fire” yourself and hire people who are better at your job than you are.
+And to build an empire you must become a master at finding and hiring talent.
+But you have to learn how to create contracts that build up “golden handcuffs” offering your new hires the ability to earn as much as they want… provided that they are earning you even more income in the process.
+From finances to health to relationships, expand your mind and your reality will follow Ok, so their base pay is only $50,000  a year…
+But what is their long term potential when you include bonuses, equity, and commission?
+If you offer enough incentives, you will attract incredible talent into your business.
+Real Talent Cares More About Upside than Income
+-->